TheArchitect2000/Blockchain-based-IoT-Server/README.md

 ```
 PORT=5000
 ```
-Note: If you change these two ports, please make sure you consulte with the Fides Innova repository manager to avoid any git push conflict in future.
+Note: If you change these two ports, please make sure you consult with the Fides Innova repository manager to avoid any future git push conflicts.